MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Getting-Started-with-Nano-Server.md

 ## Important differences in Nano Server

-Because Nano Server is optimized as a lightweight operating system for running “cloud-native” applications based on containers and micro-services or as an agile and cost-effective datacenter host with a dramatically smaller footprint, there are important differences in Nano Server versus Server Core or Server with Desktop Experience installations:
+Because Nano Server is optimized as a lightweight operating system for running "cloud-native" applications based on containers and micro-services or as an agile and cost-effective datacenter host with a dramatically smaller footprint, there are important differences in Nano Server versus Server Core or Server with Desktop Experience installations:

 - Nano Server is "headless;" there is no local logon capability or graphical user interface.
 - Only 64-bit applications, tools, and agents are supported.